GULibrarySandbox/ten-repo/content/10-publish.md

 * websites shut down
 * product support ends

-#### Persistant Identifiers
+#### Persistent Identifiers

-Persistant identifiers are a long-lasting unique digital reference to a webpage, digital object, even a person.
+Persistent identifiers are a long-lasting unique digital reference to a webpage, digital object, even a person.

 Examples include [Open Researcher and Contributor ID (ORCID)](https://orcid.org/) and [Digital Object Identifier (DOI)](https://www.doi.org/).

 Management is guaranteed:

 * links are kept up to date over a defined time period
-* links will find the object, even when websites change over time.
+* links will find the object, even when websites change over time.{% endcapture %}{% include card.html header="Identifiers vs Persistent Identifiers" text=text %}

----
+{% capture text %}
 #### A Digital Object Identifier (DOI) is a unique alphanumeric string that:

 * is assigned by either a publisher, organisation or agency